khetansarvesh/Tabular-Cross-Sectional-Modelling/modelling/dim_reduction.md

 # Dimensionality Reduction Techniques

 There are many techniques to perform dimensionality reduction :
-1. Lossy Techniques : Techniques in which the reduced dataset shows somewhat less information compared to the original data fall under lossy techniques.
+1. <ins> Lossy Techniques </ins> : Techniques in which the reduced dataset shows somewhat less information compared to the original data fall under lossy techniques.
-2. Lossless Techniques : Techniques in which the reduced dataset shows exactly the same information as the original data fall under lossless techniques.
+2. <ins> Lossless Techniques </ins> : Techniques in which the reduced dataset shows exactly the same information as the original data fall under lossless techniques.

 Below we will understand many algorithms which can perform Lossy Dimensionality Reduction !!
 These lossy techniques can be further divided into two broad categories namely :